 DIY deodorant is super easy to whip up at home.
-All you need is coconut oil, baking soda, corn starch, vitamin E oil, and some Essential Oil if you like a touch of fragrance.
-The proportions are actually pretty forgiving, but a general recipe is 1 part coconut oil, 2 parts baking soda, 2 parts corn starch, a dash of vitamin E oil (this can be omitted; add more coconut oil), and a drop or two of Essential Oil.
+The proportions are actually pretty forgiving, but a general recipe is 1 part coconut oil, 2 parts baking soda, 2 parts corn starch, a dash of vitamin E oil (this can be omitted; add more coconut oil), and a drop or two of essential oil if you like a touch of fragrance.
 Give this recipe a try, and prepare to have your mind blown!

 2. Coconut Oil as Lotion

-To "wash", mix 1 tbsp of baking soda into 1 cup of warm water, and distribute the solution evenly through your hair.
+To "wash," mix 1 TBSP of baking soda into 1 cup of warm water, and distribute the solution evenly through your hair.
 Begin at the scalp and work your way out to the roots, massaging as you go.
 Rinse thoroughly with water.
 Next, apply a 1:1 dilution of apple cider vinegar in water.
 I find a spray bottle works best for this.
-Rub it in, allow it to site for a minute or two, and then rinse it out completely.
+Rub it in, allow it to sit for a minute or two, and then rinse out completely.